 Due to the Covid-19 coronavirus, I have been exclusively offering online sessions of somatic therapy.
-As of 15th September I am starting to offer in person sessions once again.
 This work is a combination of Somatic Experiencing®, plus a host of other neurological, psychological and spiritual practices that I have discovered over the past fifteen years of personal investigation which have in some way touched me personally and helped me to better regulate myself.

 In this time of physical isolation, it does not need to be a time of emotional isolation.
 This current crisis is an invitation for all of us to see how we move into the unknown and an invitation to test our personal resources and resiliency.

 It is a great time to deepen our personal practices, to work on ourselves and heal the traumas of our past.
 Online or in person somatic therapy is a great way for you to practise your somatic awareness and to discover tools for self regulation to help stay strong, flexible and centred when facing the unknown.

 The sessions are one hour long and can be used to focused on anything that is troubling you, from past stories, to current fears, or simply working from the bodies felt sense out and discovering more ways to self -regulate.

 I offer a free 20 minute initial consultation via video call for us to get to know each other and to discuss your motives and aims.

 I look forward to hearing from you soon.
 Contact me here.

 Somatic therapy can take different forms but refers to any type of therapy in which the body takes centre stage, and the felt sense of the body is the starting point of our work.
 The term felt sense was coined by the american psychotherapist Eugene Gendlin.
 He used this term, referring to the capacity to check in with the feelings and sensations of the body, or the sensation of knowing that which arises in the body and is often unconscious or as yet unnoticed.